Make use of leftover ingredients from your St. Patrick’s Day feast to a make pot of this soul-warming Corned Beef and Cabbage Soup.

 - 1 cup diced yellow onion

-- 1 cup diced celery, 3 stalks
+- 1 cup diced celery, 3 ribs

 - ¼ cup chopped fresh Italian parsley